How to Control a Male Dog Around a Female in Heat

 - Anestrus: this is the period when the dog is no longer fertile and they will, correspondingly, be uninterested in finding a male to mate.

-It is natural for a male to seek out a female during this time, they are simply responding to their natural desire to procreate and continue their species.
+It is natural for a male to seek out a female when they are in heat.
+They are simply responding to their natural desire to procreate and continue their species.
 The behavior of both male and female dogs can be erratic and males will also compete with other males for the opportunity to mate.
-This leads some people to ask, “Do males go into heat?”
+This leads some people to ask, do males go into heat?

 Male dogs do not go into heat.
 A female will go into heat an average of twice a year, the only time during which they are interested in mating.
 Male dogs can mate at any time of the year and will look for any opportunity to do so.
-This is, of course, if they have not been castrated.
+This is not the case if they have been castrated.
 By neutering the dog, you remove the organs which produce sex hormones and remove their sex drive in the process.

 How do male dogs act around females in heat?

 Some neighborhoods allow you to have a dog which can run around with relative freedom.
-They may be well behaved dogs which will generally stay near your property and don't bother your neighbours.
+They may be well-behaved dogs which will generally stay near your property and don't bother your neighbors.
 This can be the case whether your dog is male or female.
 There are many benefits, such as allowing the dog to relieve themselves without needing your physical presence, having more access to exercise and providing an enriched environment to meet their needs.

-They may be more aggressive to neighbours as well as strangers.
+They may be more aggressive to people they know, as well as strangers.
 If there are children present, in particular, this can lead to seriously negative consequences for which you as a pet owner will bear responsibility.
 There is also the issue of other male dogs.
 Male dogs attracted to a female in heat will also exhibit negative behavior.

-If you have a female dog in heat, male dogs may come over to your property, causing damage or riling up your pet.
+If you have a female dog in heat, controlling a male dog around them can be very difficult.
+Male dogs may come over to your property, be destructive or rile up your pet.
 Male dogs are also particularly territorial during this time, so they may often urinate on your property.
 Of course, there is also the possibility of the dog becoming pregnant.

 If your dog is in heat, letting them outside alone and unsupervised should be avoided.
 It can lead to many problems, many of which you may not expect if you have never seen your dog's behavior during this time.
-To be honest, you should not have a free roaming dog at any point.
+You should not have a free-roaming dog at any point.
 There are many dangers and factors which can make this a bad idea, even the simple possibility of becoming lost.